tdelev/tdelev.github.io/_posts/2018-09-13-minesweeper-in-react-and-typescript.md

 * `position` (x,y coordinates) in the matrix of mines
 * `isOpened` a boolean field which is true when a mine field is opened
-* `bombs` a number which encodes if there is a bomb in this mine (-1) or if positive it is a count of bombs around that mine
+* `bombs` a number which encodes if there is a bomb (-1) or if positive it is a count of bombs around that mine.
 * `isFlagged` which represents if the mine is marked (flagged) by the user as potential bomb.

-> It was really hard to get the naming right for the Mine domain.
+> It was really hard to get the naming right for the game domain, having to deal with mines/bombs, mine field as single field with mine or field of mines :).

-The `Game` class represents the state of the Minesweeper game which is the two dimensional array of mines and auxiliary fields for the count of total bombs and state if there is exploded bomb (game is finished).
+The `Game` class represents the state of the Minesweeper game which is the two dimensional array of mines.
+Also it contains auxiliary fields for the count of total bombs and state if there is exploded bomb (game is finished).

 ## MineSquare component

-The `MineSquare` component will be **stateless** (pure functional).
+The `MineSquare` component will be **stateless**.
-That means that it should render the property `field: Mine` and just propagate an event when interaction happens (instead of keeping and mutating state).
+That means that it should render the property `field: Mine` and just propagate an event when interaction happens.
+It will not keep or mutate any state.

 ```tsx
 export class MineSquare extends React.Component<MineProps> {